Biography

 1964-1973

-In 1964, Chehab, whose continuing presence at the head of the country was seen by many as the best option for stability and future reforms, categorically refused to allow the Constitution to be amended to permit him to run for a second presidential term.
-He backed the candidacy of Charles Helou, a diplomatic figure, who was elected as President.
-Chehab later became dissatisfied with Helou’s mishandling of the armed presence of Palestinian guerrillas in Southern Lebanon and over Helou’s maneuvers to pave the way for the traditional feudal politicians to regain power.
+In 1964, Chehab, whose continuing role as the head of the country was seen by many as the best option for stability and future reforms, categorically refused to allow any amendments to the Constitution to permit him to run for a second presidential term.
+Instead, he backed the candidacy of Charles Helou, a diplomatic figure, who was elected as President.
+Chehab later became dissatisfied with Helou’s mishandling of the armed presence of Palestinian guerrillas in Southern Lebanon as well as Helou’s maneuvers to pave the way for the traditional feudal politicians to regain power.

-Chehab was expected to run for the presidential election of 1970 which the constitution allowed him for, but in a historical declaration he explained that his experience in office convinced him that the people of his country were not ready to put aside feudal traditional politics and support him in building a modern state.
-He chose instead to endorse his protégé Elias Sarkis for the elections which Sarkis eventually lost to the feudal leader Suleiman Frangiyeh by a single vote.
+Chehab was expected to run for the presidential election of 1970 which the constitution allowed, but in a historical declaration he explained that his experience in office convinced him that the people of his country were not ready to put aside feudal traditional politics and support him in building a modern state.
+He chose instead to endorse the candidacy of his protégé, Elias Sarkis.
+Sarkis lost to the feudal leader Suleiman Frangiyeh by a single vote.
 This marked the end of the Chehabist era and reforms.

 The first months of the Frangiyeh mandate saw the dismantling of the country’s intelligence and security services built by Chehab.
-They were feared, and accused of having kept a strong hold on political life during the Helou mandate.
-But the dismantling of the ‘2nd bureau’ allowed increased foreign interferences in the internal affairs of the country, soon manifesting as a Palestinian military presence in 1973 and the start of the civil war in 1975.
+These services were feared and accused of having kept a strong hold on political life during the Helou mandate.
+But the dismantling of the ‘Deuxième Bureau’ allowed increased foreign interferences in the internal affairs of the country, soon to be manifested in the Palestinian military presence in 1973 and the start of the civil war in 1975.